 Introduction

-Genes are the fundamental unit of hereditary, genetic information can reveal data relevant to both a patient and their family.
+Genes are the fundamental unit of hereditary, passing on traits from parents to offspring.
+Thus genetic information can reveal data relevant to both a patient and their family.
 This familial dimension to genetic information has been a subject of academic commentary for years, but how overlapping interests in a person’s genetic data should be managed has only become a question for the courts comparatively recently, with the decisions of the High Court in ABC v St George’s Healthcare NHS Trust and Smith & Anor v University of Leicester NHS Trust.
-The diminishing cost of testing means information about genetic heritage, and particularly risks of disease, is becoming more readily available and for this reason it is foreseeable the courts will face an increasing volume of litigation concerning hereditary conditions.
-The crux of both ABC and Smith nondisclosure of a genetic diagnosis, but while ABC closely resembled the doctor-relatives scenario envisaged by commentators, Smith deviates somewhat from that anticipated form of litigation.
+The diminishing cost of testing means information about genetic heritage, and particularly risks of disease, is becoming more readily available; and for this reason it is foreseeable the courts will face an increasing volume of litigation concerning hereditary conditions.
+The crux of both ABC and Smith is nondisclosure of a genetic diagnosis, but while ABC closely resembled the doctor-relatives scenario envisaged by commentators, Smith deviates somewhat from that anticipated form of litigation.
 Firstly, Smith concerned a relationship beyond the nuclear family, namely that of cousins, a degree of consanguinity where proximity between a patient’s clinician and blood relations has been posited as more difficult to establish.
 Secondly, the alleged negligence was not failing to disclose information in a clinician’s possession – which was the crux of the matter in ABC – but failing to conduct a test ordered by a consultant neurologist.
-These particular facts gave rise to issues regarding proximity for purposes of establishing a duty (as highlighted above) and the appropriate scope of a duty to blood relations in the context of genetic disease.
-The claimants argued the scope of that duty was ‘to take reasonable steps to provide the patient with an accurate diagnosis that would enable relatives to seek genetic testing’.
+These particular facts gave rise to issues regarding proximity for the purposes of establishing a duty (as highlighted above) and the appropriate scope of a duty to blood relations in the context of genetic disease.
+The claimants argued that the scope of that duty was ‘to take reasonable steps to provide the patient with an accurate diagnosis that would enable relatives to seek genetic testing’.
 This is a step beyond disclosing a diagnosis already known, which has traditionally been the argument advanced in respect of genetic information.
-The defendants argued it was not fair, just and reasonable to impose a duty when treating a patient and not the wider family, or that the duty to inform a third party of a diagnosis reached there was insufficient proximity.
+The defendants argued that it was not fair, just and reasonable to impose a duty when treating a patient and not the wider family, or that if there were a duty to inform a third party of a diagnosis reached there was insufficient proximity.
 The case was struck out as disclosing no reasonable grounds for bringing a claim.
-This conclusion not surprising, given the claimant’s submission of negligence related to conduct in the treatment of another, but the defendant’s construction of duty (in reference to disclosure) and the issue of proximity worthy of greater analysis.
+This conclusion is not surprising, given the claimant’s submission of negligence related to conduct in the treatment of another, but the defendant’s construction of duty (in reference to disclosure) and the issue of proximity is nevertheless worthy of greater analysis.

 The Facts: